G-Ambatte/Outlook-Redirect/README.md

 ### Usage:

-	Redirect.AutoReply(RedirectionAddress as String, EmailToBeRepliedTo as MailItem, Debug as Boolean)
+	Redirect.AutoReply(RedirectionAddress as String, EmailToBeRepliedTo as MailItem, (Optional) Debug as Boolean)

 ### Examples: